 This updated report includes almost 5,500 deaths from cancer, more than 10 times the number of cancer deaths in our last summary report published almost 20 years ago.
 Most of the patterns reported here are consistent with that previous summary, as well as with results of cancer-specific papers published from this cohort during the interim and suggest that a malignancy-based OHSA standard for MWF would be appropriately health protective.
 For example, increasing straight fluid exposure was associated with increased risk of skin and female breast cancers.
 Interestingly, for the first time in this cohort, we report an increase in stomach cancer mortality with increasing straight fluid exposure, which was the original hypothesis motivating this cohort study.
 Although there are some suggestions of increased risk that we will explore in targeted analyses, many exposure-response results do not suggest any association.
 It is certainly possible that MWFs simply do not predict many of these cause-specific cancers; however, there are also limitations which can lead to attenuation, including using mortality as a surrogate outcome for cancer diagnosis, a lack of data on potential confounders, such as smoking, and the healthy worker survivor effect.

 Mortality may be a reasonable proxy for diagnosis for cancers with a poor 5-year survival rate, such as lung or pancreatic cancer.
 However, many cancers have become more highly treatable over the 75 year study period.
 Thus, cancer mortality is a measure that is bound to 1) be less sensitive for cancers with better 5-year survival and 2) disproportionately include cancers that were diagnosed at later stages, were more aggressive, or were treated less effectively.
-Given the known social and racial disparities in medical care (31) and cancer survival,(32) we assume that the cause-specific cancer deaths identified in this analysis are a non-random subset of all occurrences of cancer in this cohort.
+Given the known social and racial disparities in medical care (31) and cancer survival (32), we assume that the cause-specific cancer deaths identified in this analysis are a non-random subset of all occurrences of cancer in this cohort.
 Mortality outcomes can also obfuscate a time-window or lagged analysis since date of death can be years after the first date of diagnosis.
 For these reasons, incidence is generally preferred to mortality as an outcome measure for cancer etiology studies.

 Mortality does, however, offer some advantages as an outcome over incidence.
 The Michigan Cancer Registry started in 1985, and linkage can identify cancer incidence in the cohort, but limited to diagnoses in the state of Michigan that occurred after the initiation of the registry.
 This data structure can lead to increased potential for misclassified outcomes and survivor bias due to left truncation.
 Thus, although mortality may not be the best outcome for studying the increased risk of cancer from an occupational exposure, it does allow us to leverage the full cohort of almost 40,000 workers followed for up to 75 years.